gbdev/gb-asm-tutorial/src/part2/serial-link.md

 {{#include ../../unbricked/serial-link/sio.asm:sio-packet-defs}}
 ```

-/// function to call to start building a new packet:
+`SioPacketTxPrepare` creates a new empty packet in the Tx buffer:

 ```rgbasm,linenos,start={{#line_no_of "" ../../unbricked/serial-link/sio.asm:sio-packet-prepare}}
 {{#include ../../unbricked/serial-link/sio.asm:sio-packet-prepare}}
 ```

-/// returns packet data pointer in `hl`
+- The checksum is set to zero for the initial checksum calculation.
+- The data section is cleared by filling it with the constant `SIO_PACKET_END`.

-/// After calling `SioPacketTxPrepare`, the payload data can be added to the packet.
+After calling `SioPacketTxPrepare`, the payload data can be written to the packet.

-Once the desired data has been copied to the packet, the checksum needs to be calculated before the packet can be transferred.
-We call this *finalising* the packet and this is implemented in `SioPacketTxFinalise`:
+Then, the function `SioPacketTxFinalise` should be called:

 ```rgbasm,linenos,start={{#line_no_of "" ../../unbricked/serial-link/sio.asm:sio-packet-finalise}}
 {{#include ../../unbricked/serial-link/sio.asm:sio-packet-finalise}}
 ```

+- Call `SioPacketChecksum` to calculate the packet checksum.
+    - It's important that the value of the checksum field is zero when performing this initial checksum calculation.
-/// call `SioPacketChecksum` to calculate the checksum and write the result to the packet.
+- Write the correct checksum to the packet header.

-/// a function to perform the checksum test when receiving a packet, `SioPacketRxCheck`:
+- Start the transfer.

+Implement the packet integrity test for received packets:

 ```rgbasm,linenos,start={{#line_no_of "" ../../unbricked/serial-link/sio.asm:sio-packet-check}}
 {{#include ../../unbricked/serial-link/sio.asm:sio-packet-check}}
 ```

-/// Checks that the packet begins with the magic number `SIO_PACKET_START`, before checking the checksum.
+- Check that the packet begins with the magic number `SIO_PACKET_START`.
-/// For convenience, a pointer to the start of packet data is returned in `hl`.
+- Calculate the checksum of the received data.
+    - This includes the packet checksum calculated by the sender.
+    - The result of this calculation will be zero if the data is the same as it was when sent.

-/// Finally, implement the checksum:
+Finally, implement the checksum:

 ```rgbasm,linenos,start={{#line_no_of "" ../../unbricked/serial-link/sio.asm:sio-checksum}}
 {{#include ../../unbricked/serial-link/sio.asm:sio-checksum}}
 ```

+- start with the size of the buffer (effectively -1 for each byte summed)
+- subtract each byte in the buffer from the sum

 :::tip

 The checksum implemented here has been kept very simple for this tutorial.
-It's probably not very suitable for real-world projects.
+It's probably worth looking into better solutions for real-world projects.

 :::